As a deer thirsts for streams of water, so my soul thirsts for thee O God. Psalm 42: 1.

 It was expedient that one should die for many, in the end, many will die for one.

 Keep in mind that Jesus was looking beyond the cross and it will help us if we adopt that attitude.
 And so it is with God’s help – He will amply supply the strength needed on the day.

 All of us are going to face Tribulation in one way or another, that is, if you haven’t been mercifully called home beforehand and the words in Mark 13: 11 are good to remember and think on: But when they shall lead you, and deliver you up, take no thought beforehand what ye shall speak, neither do ye premeditate: but whatsoever shall be given you in that hour, that speak ye: for it is not ye that speak, but the Holy Spirit.

 ichthys.com has so much more.

 If anyone is interested and would like to read more of my articles, rather than searching for them, just click on the titles below and it will take you there.
 These articles are about salvation, some more direct than others but all will be of benefit to you.
 And if you deem them worthy and true, you might like to save them to 'favourites' for future reference.
+I constantly review these articles as the Spirit teaches and whenever I review them they are updated on your computer as well.
 You may even want to forward them to friends.